Tejflscica43/Tejflscica43/README.md

 - 👋 Hi, I’m @Tejflscica43
-- 👀 I’m interested in Visual Bukkit
+- 👀 I’m interested in Visual Basic
-- 🌱 I’m currently learning Visual Bukkit
+- 🌱 I’m currently learning Visual Basic
 - 💞️ I’m looking to collaborate on no one
 - 📫 How to reach me ...
 - 😄 Pronouns: ...